Aman9das/zaneyos/README.md

 # Steps To Reproduce My System

+- Clone this repo
+- Change username and hostname in flake.nix
+- Replace your hardware-configuration.nix with the one inside the workstation or laptop folders
+- Enable flakes in your default configuration.nix
+- Rebuild your system
-Clone this repo, replace your hardware-configuration.nix with the one inside the workstation folder, enable flakes in your default configuration.nix, then go into repo folder and run this command:
+- Then go into repo folder and run this command:

 ```
 sudo nixos-rebuild switch --flake .#workstation